Longwood Lancers men's basketball: History

 Longwood was an all-female school for the majority of its history; however, a limited number of male day students attended the school following World War II, and those students fielded a basketball team under the name Longwood Pioneers.
 The current NCAA men's basketball program began in 1976 under head coach Allan McNamee, when the school became fully co-educational that same year.
 The Lancers finished 1–6 against four year institutions in the inaugural season, and 2–9 overall.
 The Lancers were NCAA Division III members for their first four years.
 In 1980, they became Division II members, until 2004, when they began a transition to Division I membership.
 They became full Division I members in 2007.

 In 2022, the Lancers won the Big South tournament and earned their first trip to the NCAA tournament as a Division I program.
 In the 2021-2022 season, Longwood had the best record in the Big South (15-1) and won the regular-season conference championship (North Division).
 In the Big South tournament championship, the team held the lead over Winthrop wire-to-wire through the entire game.

+In 2024, the Lancers won the Big South men's basketball tournament for the second time in three years and earned a berth in the NCAA Division I Tournament.
+In the Big South Tournament, the team entered as a 5-seed and beat No. 4 seed Gardner-Webb, No. 1 seed High Point, and No. 2 seed UNC-Asheville.

 The Lancers have been members of three conferences in their history: the Division II Mason–Dixon Conference from 1983 to 1988 (not to be confused with another defunct conference with the same name, which disbanded in 1974) and the-then Carolinas–Virginia Athletic Conference from 1995 to 2003.
 Longwood spent nine seasons as an independent during and after reclassification to Division I, until they joined the Big South Conference in 2012.

 Longwood previously reached the NCAA tournament three times during its Division II history and once at the Division III level.
 In 1988, Longwood won a share of the Mason-Dixon Conference regular season title, and in 2001, won the CVAC tournament championship as a 3 seed.

 The Lancers currently play in Willett Hall on Jerome Kersey Court, named after former Longwood basketball player and NBA star Jerome Kersey.
 In 2019, Longwood announced a $15 million donation to begin construction of a new, 72,000 square foot convocation and events center that will replace Willett Hall as the venue for Lancer basketball.
 The Joan Perry Brock Center, named after its benefactor, will seat up to 3,000, and is scheduled to open in 2023.

 The Lancers have had nine different head coaches of their men's basketball team, as detailed below.
 The current head coach, former UMBC director of recruiting Griff Aldrich, joined the program in 2018.